 Also, some Local Authorities pay for the cost of accommodation for care leavers for a period of time after they turn 18.
 Check with your Social Worker or Support Worker whether you would be offered help with accommodation costs while you are at university, as this is likely to influence your decision about where to live.

-As a care leaver, you will be given priority for a room in QMUL Halls of Residence, on the Mile End campus, but only in your first year.
+All new students are guaranteed a room in QMUL Halls of Residence, on the Mile End campus, but only in your first year.
 After that you would need to look for privately rented accommodation.
-Once you are offered a place on a course at QMUL, you will be emailed information about how to apply for a room in Halls, and when the deadline is.
-If you ticked the care leaver box on the UCAS form, QMUL Housing Services will recive this information from QMUL Admissions.
-If your application for halls is initially unsuccessful, it is likely to be because Housing Services have not yet been notified by Admissions that you are a care leaver, so you should immediately contact Housing Services if this happens and explain your situation, and they will revisit your application.
+Once you are offered a place on a course at QMUL, you will be emailed information about how to apply for a room in Halls - the deadline is 31 May.

 If you are also applying for the Unite bursary, that should be decided by early July, which is before the deadline to accept an offer of halls accommodation.
 So, you can wait until you know whether you have been awarded the Unite bursary before you have to decide whether to take a room in halls.

 Also see the section of this page Can I get any extra financial support as an independent student? for information about the Unite Foundation Scholarship which pays the cost of accommodation in a private hall of residence opposite the QMUL Mile End campus.
 Care leavers are given priority for this scholarship.